gregcaporaso/meta-miRNA/README.md

-miMAP - miRNAs meta analysis pipeline
+miMAP - miRNA meta analysis pipeline
 ==========

 miMAP is a tool for allowing microRNA meta analysis.
 Users can download public dataset [i.e. from ncbi, The Sequence Read Archive (SRA), http://www.ncbi.nlm.nih.gov/sra] directly processable in the tool or provide their own data.